primiano/perfetto-docs/docs/concepts/buffers.md

 }
 ```

-Its average write rate is 2MB / 10 = 200 KB/s.
+Its average write rate is 2MB / 10s = 200 KB/s.
 However, the data source will
-make bursts of 2MB back-to-back without ever yielding, limited only by the
+create bursts of 2MB back-to-back without yielding; it is limited only by the
 tracing serialization overhead.
-In practice it will write that 2MB buffer at
+In practice, it will write the 2MB buffer at
 O(GB/s).
 If the shared memory buffer is < 2 MB, the tracing service will be
 unlikely to catch up at that rate and data losses will be experienced.